NARCAN

 Accessing NARCAN at SMSU

 Overdose deaths remain at historically high levels in the United States.
-The Centers for Disease Control and Prevention (CDC) estimates that over 108,000 people died from overdose in 2022.
+The Centers for Disease Control and Prevention (CDC) estimates that over 108,000 people died from overdoses in 2022.

 - Most of these deaths involved opioids.
 Although illicitly manufactured fentanyl has been a significant driver of deaths, other drugs in the illicit drug supply have become increasingly lethal and unpredictable.
 For example, overdose deaths involving illicit stimulants such as cocaine and methamphetamine—often in combination with opioids—have also risen.